Choosing the Right Astrophotography Filters for Amazing Images

 These are broadband targets, so a broadband RGB filter should be used.
 However, I have imaged a number of galaxies, such as M81 and M82 in Narrowband and then added this to an RGB image.

 M82 is the Cigar Galaxy and my image below shows it in Narrowband.
 There is quite a lot of hydrogen alpha in this galaxy and other galaxies are improved by some Ha imaging.
 At least this is what I have found adding Ha to my galaxy images.
-So it is well worth taking extra images specifically with a Hydrogen-alpha filter and this will highlight nebulae that are present in the galaxy you are imaging.
+So, it is worth taking extra images with a Hydrogen-alpha filter.
+This will highlight nebulae that are present in the galaxy you are imaging.

-It has taken me quite a bit of trial and error and experience to understand which filter will work best with different deep sky objects and this is why I can advise the above.
-Testing with your own equipment is always the best way to learn how to use filters as you cannot always trust the theory alone.
-Astrophotography is highly experimental and definitely creative!
+It has taken me quite a bit of trial and error to understand which filter to use with different deep-sky objects.
+Testing with your own equipment is always the best way to learn.
+And this is also true for filters.
+You cannot always trust the theory alone.
+Astrophotography is very experimental and definitely creative!

-With practice, understanding how different types of astrophotography filters work will help you capture breathtaking photos of the night sky!
+With practice, you’ll understand how different types of astrophotography filters work.
+This will help you capture breathtaking photos of the night sky!

 Different Methods of Applying Filters in Astrophotography

-There are several different ways to apply astrophotography filters in order to capture amazing night-sky photos.
-The method you use will depend on the type of filter, as some filters must be placed between the telescope’s eyepiece and camera lens while others need to be attached directly to the camera’s lens.
+There are different ways to use astrophotography filters to capture amazing night-sky photos.
+The method you use will depend on the type of filter.
+Some filters must be placed between the telescope’s eyepiece and the camera lens.
+Others need to be attached to the camera’s lens.
 Some astrophotographers even combine several types of filters for more detailed results.
-Be sure to have a reliable filter system and know how to use it properly before venturing out into the night sky with your camera!
+Be sure to have a reliable filter system and know how to use it.
+This is essential before venturing out into the night sky with your camera!

-To begin, make sure you have a set of filters that may range from simple nebulae filters to astrophotography pass-band filters and light pollution reduction filters—often times these sets can be very specific for different types of telescopes.
-Once you have sorted through your filters and identified which ones will be most useful for this particular shot, you’ll need to determine the proper method of implementation.
+Make sure you have a range of filters.
+These should include nebula filters, band-pass filters, and light pollution filters.
+Often times these filters can be very specific for different types of telescopes.
+First, sort through your filters and identify which will be most useful for your target.
+Then, you’ll need to determine the proper way to use it.

-Some filters, such as nebula or band-pass filters, can be inserted either on the camera lens or between the sensor and lens.
-I have found clip-in filters quite convenient for use with a DSLR.
-When I attached my DSLR to my telescope focuser I used a clip-in filter in front of the camera sensor or screwed a small filter to fit between the focuser and camera sensor.
+Some filters can be inserted either on the camera lens or between the sensor and the lens.
+These include nebula or band-pass filters.
+I have also found clip-in filters quite convenient for use with a DSLR.
+When I attached my DSLR to my telescope focuser I used a clip-in filter in front of the camera sensor.
+I also sometimes used a small filter screwed to fit between the focuser and the camera sensor.
 In this case, the telescope becomes the lens.
 See more here about how to do astrophotography with a telescope.

-Now that I am using a dedicated astro camera, (ZWO ASI533 MC PRO), I screw a filter to a nosepiece that attaches in front of the camera sensor and then this fits into the telescope focuser.
+Now that I am using a dedicated astro camera, (ZWO ASI533 MC PRO), I screw a filter to a nosepiece.
+This attaches in front of the camera sensor and this fits into the telescope focuser.
 I use either of these two filters with this camera:

 • An Optolong L Pro broadband filter